vie74050/ImageMeasure/readme.md

 Exit Edit Mode (Play Mode)

 3. Move calliper ends to a known length **L** on image
-4. Calculate scale = L / H
+4. Calculate Scale = L / H

 In Edit Mode

-5. Enter the Scale in the table under "Scale"
+5. Enter the Calculated Scale in the table under "Scale"
 6. Set the number of significant figures to show in the table under "SigFig"

 ### Embed files into other Content pages ###